 The exponential distribution is prominently used by seismologists and earth scientists to predict the approximate time when an earthquake is likely to occur in a particular locality.
 For this purpose, the history of the earthquakes and other natural calamities occurring in a particular locality is recorded and monitored.
 This data acts as the information and is fed to the exponential distribution function.
 The output gives an approximate time when the earthquake might occur.
-This helps the environment engineers and disaster management officials to draft the essential measures to avoid the loss of lives and to minimize the property destruction rate.
+This helps the environmental engineers and disaster management officials draft the essential measures to avoid the loss of lives and to minimize the property destruction rate.

 2. Call Duration

-Let us assume that according to a survey the average amount of time a person accesses a public telephone for conversation is about fifteen minutes.
-In such a case, the exponential distribution function can be used to find out the probability that the person standing ahead of you will take less than ten minutes to complete his/ her conversation.
+Let us assume that according to a survey, the average amount of time a person accesses a public telephone for conversation is about fifteen minutes.
+In such a case, the exponential distribution function can be used to find out the probability that the person standing ahead of you will take less than ten minutes to complete his/her conversation.

-3. Change kept in Pocket/Purse
+3. Change Kept in Pocket/Purse

 The change kept in one’s pocket or purse generally follows the exponential distribution.
-This is because usually, the number of small currency notes or coins held by a person is more, while the number of large currency notes kept by a person is few.
+This is because, usually, the number of small currency notes or coins held by a person is more, while the number of large currency notes kept by a person is few.

-4. Life span of Electronic Gadgets
+4. Life Span of Electronic Gadgets

 5. Establishing a New Shop

 While establishing a new shop, a person tends to consider a variety of factors that may affect his/her business.
 One of such key factors is the number of customers arriving at the shop during the first week.
 For this purpose, the entrepreneur makes use of the exponential distribution to roughly estimate the number of customers expected to visit the shop on the inauguration day and on the following days.
-This helps the shopkeeper to keep an appropriate amount of products ready to serve all of his/her customers.
+This helps the shopkeeper keep an appropriate amount of products ready to serve all of his/her customers.
 The exponential distribution also helps to predict the time duration between the arrival of two consecutive customers.

 6. Purchasing Flight Tickets

 Most travellers tend to buy their flight or train tickets a few days prior to their actual journey to avoid any last-minute hustle.
 Assume that maximum customers tend to buy their tickets fifteen days before they actually execute a journey, then the probability that a person will book his/her ticket ten days prior to his actual date of commencing the journey can be calculated with the help of exponential distribution.
-This helps the flight managers to maintain an appropriate customer to occupancy ratio in advance.
-It also helps the transport marketing managers to draft the appropriate deals and offers to attract potential customers and enhance sales.
+This helps the flight managers maintain an appropriate customer to occupancy ratio in advance.
+It also helps the transport marketing managers draft the appropriate deals and offers to attract potential customers and enhance sales.